Home Construction Sequence...

-Successful home construction is dependent upon many differing factors.
-The sequence of construction is just one of these factors.
+Successful project construction is dependent upon many differing factors.
+The build sequence is just one of these factors.
 The book devotes many chapters to the requirements of each sequence and fully explains how to accomplish each sequence.
 Below is a condensed sequence of home construction extracted from the book.

 1. Wall Cell Rebar Locations